Restoration Project: "Saving the Irreplaceable"

 Total Construction Cost = $14,800,000

 After several million dollars of earthquake repair and retrofitting, Phases One, Two, Three, Four , part of Five (Retreat Rooms) and part of Seven (Church) of the restoration of the mission are completed and the historic old convento, museum, gift shop, church, and cemetery are all now reopened to the public.
 The staff are back in their offices and community room in the old convento wing.
 Mass is once again being held in the church, meeting the ministerial needs of our community and beyond.
-Phase Four of the restoration was recently completed in October of 2011 however funds are still needed to complete Phases Five, Six and Seven.
+Phase Four of the restoration was recently completed in October of 2011 however funds are still needed to complete Phases Five, Six and part of Seven.

 How You Can Help

 The campaign continues to seek to raise funds from Mission San Miguel supporters, community members, corporations, foundations, and government entities to maintain the Mission's status as one of the most significant religious and historical landmarks in California.
 "Friends of Mission San Miguel ", a California non-profit, tax-exempt 501(c)3 corporation, has been established for this specific purpose - Tax I.D. # 20-1340149

 If you would like to help, please consider making a donation electronically or by mailing your donation to:

 Friends of Mission San Miguel

 P.O.
 Box 69